anno4j/anno4j/README.md

 ### Transactions

 Anno4j's persistence and querying features a transactional behaviour.
-This means that the library runs their commands in units of work, which are independant of each other, as well as atomic.
+This means that the library runs their commands in units of work, which are atomic.
 Consequenctly, one array of commands is either fully executed (*commited*) or not at all (*rolled back*).
 This enables the database to be consistent at every possible time.
-Additionally, concurrent clients are isolated from one another, and therefore cannot interfere each other.

-Many of Anno4j's basic methods are using a hidden auto-commit transaction, but it also supports the *createTransaction()* method to create a transaction of your own, which needs to be committed or rolled back manually in order to find effect.
+Many of Anno4j's basic methods are using a hidden auto-commit transaction, but it also supports the *createTransaction()* method to create a transaction of your own, which needs to be committed or rolled back manually in order to have effect.

 An exemplary code snippet can be seen here (note that the begin and commit of the transaction are essential!):